 When a single user pays us (for example) 5 USD, we receive this amount with transaction fee applied (currently about 0.5 USD).
 We convert this money to internal credits first, these credits get split between the creators from whom the user downloaded his assets during a month period.

-Each asset has an asset score value = asset complexity * asset quality.
+Each asset has an score = complexity × quality.

 The bigger and better our database is, the more users we get on board.
 While you get small amount of credits from a single user, the open nature and accessibility of our database means you get many more such customers.